Charlotte Schreiber: Toronto

 Schreiber quickly got involved in the Toronto art scene.
 In 1876, a year after she emigrated, she was elected to the Ontario Society of Artists, and the following year, she became the first woman to teach at the Ontario School of Art, today's OCAD University, where she was also the only woman to serve on the school's council.
 She also played a role as a founding member of the Women's Art Association of Canada.
 In 1880, Schreiber became the first woman elected to the Royal Canadian Academy of Arts, which had been strictly and exclusively male until then.
 However, despite this great achievement, she was not permitted to attend meetings or engage in policy-making, and she remained the only woman on the academy until 1933 (53 years later), when the second woman, Marion Long, was elected.

 The National Gallery of Canada holds the painting that she submitted toward her Academy diploma.
-Titled The Croppy Boy (The Confession of an Irish Patriot), it is based on the Irish ballad "The Croppy Boy", which was popular during the Irish rebellion of the 1790s.
-It tells the story of a youth who stops in a church to confess his sins as he prepares for the battle of Wexford.
-His audience, however, is not a Catholic priest, but a disguised British soldier who arrests him and takes him for execution.
-The painting shows the youth on his knees, earnestly addressing the cloaked soldier, whose uniform is visible to the viewer but not to the penitent.
-The two figures are united by the red in their clothing, but the soldier occupies the shadowy portion of the canvas, with the youth on the lighter side, perhaps suggesting Schreiber's sympathies.
+Titled The Croppy Boy (The Confession of an Irish Patriot), it was based on the Irish ballad "The Croppy Boy", which is set during the Irish Rebellion of 1798.
+A version of the ballad by William B. McBurney, which first appeared in the Irish newspaper The Nation in 1845, concerns a fictional United Irishmen rebel who stops in a Catholic church on his way to participate in the rebellion.
+He sees a cloaked figure in a confessional and kneels for the penitential rite.
+Unbeknownst to him, the figure is actually a yeomanry captain who sought refuge from the rebels by hiding in the confessional.
+After the youth completes his confession, the officer reveals himself and proceeds to arrest the youth and take him away to be executed.
+Schreiber's painting shows the youth on his knees, earnestly addressing the cloaked captain, whose uniform is visible to the viewer but not to the penitent.
+The two figures are united by the red in their clothing, but the captain occupies the shadowy portion of the canvas, with the youth on the lighter side.